calimero-project/calimero-tools/README.md

 **Local Device Management**

-Open a client for _local_ device management of your KNXnet/IP server with control endpoint `192.168.10.10`
+Access the KNX properties of your KNXnet/IP server with control endpoint `192.168.10.10` using  _local_ device management

 	mvn exec:java -Dexec.args="properties 192.168.10.10"

 **Remote Device Management**

 Remote property services (this example only works if the KNX device implements _Interface Objects_): open a client to a remote (`-r`) KNX device with the device address `1.1.5`, via KNXnet/IP tunneling to a KNXnet/IP server with control endpoint `192.168.10.10`

 	mvn exec:java -Dexec.args="properties 192.168.10.10 -r 1.1.5"